MaxenceLiboz/42_projects/ft_printf/README.md

 ## Room for Improvement
 Room for improvement:
-- Better file management
+- Better files management.
-- Use of libft (wich was not allowed for the project)
+- Use of libft (wich was not allowed for the project).

 ## Contact
 Created by [@mliboz](https://github.com/MaxenceLiboz)